-In this blog, we will shed light on how to find an accountability partner that can help you succeed.
+In this blog, we will shed light on finding an accountability partner to help you succeed.

 Now, one question will undoubtedly pop into your mind – What is an accountability partner, and why should you need it in the first place?

 But before that, answer the following questions honestly: Do you remember your last year’s resolution?
 Have you achieved it?

 As per this study, only 25% of people remain committed to their new goals and resolutions after 30 days.
 And you will feel surprised, but only 8% of them can achieve it sustainably throughout the year.

 One of the main reasons for this is a lack of accountability.

 Therefore, if you prefer to avoid being part of this statistic, this blog is for you.

 An accountability partner is a person with whom you make an agreement to keep you accountable for your goal achievement or task completion.